 Odd Likert scales are used when the survey creator intends to provide freedom to the respondents for the type of feedback that they provide.

-- 5-point Likert scale example for agreement: This scale would consist of 5 answer options, which will contain poles and a neutral option connected with intermediate answer options.
+- 5-point Likert scale example for Agreement: This scale would consist of 5 answer options, which will contain poles and a neutral option connected with intermediate answer options.

 - 7-Point Likert Scale Example for Agreement: This scale offers seven different answer options related to an agreement that would be distinct enough for the respondents to answer without getting confused.

-- 7-point Likert scale example for satisfaction: This scale of measuring satisfaction will offer seven answer options, such as satisfied and dissatisfied as the poles and a neutral option at the midpoint.
+- 7-point Likert scale example for Satisfaction: This scale of measuring satisfaction will offer seven answer options, such as satisfied and dissatisfied as the poles and a neutral option at the midpoint.
 The other options must be distinct and should add value to the scale so that respondents can provide precise feedback without any hindrances.

 Researchers can similarly use these scales for measuring likelihood, importance, frequency, and many other factors.

-Even Likert scale examples:
+Even Likert scale examples

 - 2-Point Likert scale example for agreement: This question is the simplest Likert scale question example where there’ll be just two options, such as agree and disagree as two poles of the scale.

-- 4-point Likert scale example for satisfaction: Poles regarding satisfaction such as satisfied and dissatisfied will be interlinked with other answer options without a neutral answer option.
+- 4-point Likert scale example for satisfaction: Poles regarding satisfaction, such as satisfied and dissatisfied, will be interlinked with other answer options without a neutral answer option.

 - 4-point Likert scale example for likelihood: Understanding the likelihood of brand shareability doesn’t require a center point.
-An even Likert scale question can suffice the requirement of understanding brand shareability.
+An even scale question can suffice the requirement of understanding brand shareability.